MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

     using Microsoft.Web.WebView2.Core.DevToolsProtocolExtension;
     ```

-1. Run the `GetDevToolsProtocolHelper()` method to instantiate the `DevToolsProtocolHelper` object, and navigate to `geolocater.html`.
+1. Instantiate the `DevToolsProtocolHelper` object and navigate to `geolocater.html`.

     ```csharp
     async void InitializeAsync()